Embassy of the United States, Caracas: Nicolás Maduro

 On 2 March 2015, President Maduro accused the United States of plotting a coup against him and demanded that the Embassy of the United States in Caracas reduce its staff from over 200 workers to 17 individuals within two weeks.
 With about 232,500 applications made through the embassy in 2014, this created fears that difficulties would arise for the demand of visas by Venezuelans.
 Despite Maduro's orders, the staff did not change at the embassy.

 In December 2017, Todd D. Robinson was appointed by President Donald Trump to be charge d'affairs en pied at the embassy in Caracas, Venezuela.
-In January 2018, Robinson attempted to obtain the release of American citizen, Joshua Holt who had been jailed in the country by meeting with Venezuelan foreign minister, Jorge Arreaza.
+In January 2018, Robinson met with Venezuelan foreign minister, Jorge Arreaza, to discuss the case of jailed American citizen Joshua Holt.
 On 22 May the same year, Robinson and his deputy, Brian Naranjo were expelled from the country as persona non grata by Nicolas Maduro, the newly re-elected president.
 Days later, Joshua Holt was freed and allowed to return to the United States.

 On 23 January 2019, Maduro announced the unilateral breakdown of diplomatic relations with the United States, giving 72 hours to US diplomatic officials to leave the country.
 The decision came after President Donald Trump recognized Juan Guaidó as interim president of Venezuela.
 On 12 March 2019, Secretary of State Mike Pompeo announced over Twitter that the US would withdraw all remaining personnel from the embassy within the week, citing the increasingly deteriorating situation in the country.

 On 5 April 2019, the United States signed a protecting power agreement with Switzerland to represent its interests in Venezuela, however, the agreement is not yet operational as it has not been approved by Maduro's government due to the United States rejecting Maduro's government's proposal to have Turkey as its protecting power as the United States only recognizes Guaidó as interim president.
-In the meantime, the United States has instead established a "Venezuela Affairs Unit" section at the U.S. Embassy in Bogotá, Colombia to serve as an interim diplomatic office to Venezuela.
+The United States established a "Venezuela Affairs Unit" section at the U.S. Embassy in Bogotá, Colombia which served as an interim diplomatic office to Venezuela.

+Delcy Rodríguez

+With Maduro's departure from office in January 2026, relations between the Trump administration and the acting Rodríguez administration have improved significantly.
+On January 22, Laura Dogu was appointed as the US Chargé d'Affaires to Venezuela and arrived in Caracas, the Venezuelan capital, on January 31.